ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Traffic infractions, felonies, and violations of local ordinances fall under the purview of municipal courts.
 The district court handles civil matters ranging from $3000 up to $10,000, misdemeanors, small claims, and criminal cases with a maximum sentence of one year in jail.
 The circuit courts handle similar cases as the district court but also have jurisdiction to handle domestic relations cases, felony criminal cases, and civil cases above $10000.The court of civil appeals and court of criminal appeals are the second-highest courts in Alabama and review all lower court decisions.
 The Alabama Supreme Court is the highest in the state and has the power to review judgments rendered by lesser courts.
 The Supreme Court also hears appeals from the circuit court directly.

-What are Alabama Judgment Records?
+What Shows Up on Alabama Judgment Records?

 Judgment records in Alabama are court records that show the court's final decision in a criminal or civil case.
 Court clerks create judgment records after the presiding judge makes and declares this decision in court.
 Generally, these documents exist for cases considered closed or adjudicated by the court.
 The creation of the judgment record also makes it a public document open for public perusal per the Alabama Public Records Law.